 Improve Your Sleep With Yoga

 A good night's sleep is a treasure that money can't buy.
 Without good sleep, life just isn't worth living.
 You can't expect to look as good as you should, be in a happy mood and have a fabulous sex life if you lack quality sleep.
 Sleeplessness or insomnia affects many people.
-Some of the factors are: a change in one's sleeping environment; doing shift work; pain; anxiety or depression; various illnesses including those caused by breathing problems as sleep apnea and urinary difficulties.
+Some of the factors are: a change in one's sleeping environment; doing shift work; pain; anxiety or depression.
 This can lead to chronic fatigue, low energy levels, moodiness, being unproductive and lack of motivation.

 Yoga is one of the few physical activities that promotes whole-body wellness - both physically and psychologically, without any imbalances.
 This creates perfect harmony between the mind, body and the universe around you.